R30: 30th Anniversary World Tour

 R30: 30th Anniversary World Tour is a live DVD by the Canadian rock band Rush, released on November 22, 2005 in Canada and the US, and November 28, 2005 in Europe.
 The DVD documents the band's R30: 30th Anniversary Tour, and was recorded on September 24, 2004 at the Festhalle Frankfurt, Germany.

 The DVD was released in both a standard and a deluxe set.
 The standard set includes a DVD of the concert, a second DVD of various interviews/extra live footage/easter eggs, and a booklet of album and band photos.
-The deluxe edition set includes all the items in the standard edition, as well as two CDs of the DVD content, two limited-edition Rush guitar picks, a souvenir backstage pass, and special slipcase packaging.
-The CD’s are only available in the deluxe edition set.
-The guitar picks have Alex Lifeson's and Geddy Lee's signatures printed on them, and come in three colors: red, yellow, and black.
-The colors of the picks are random in packages.
+The deluxe edition set includes all the items in the standard edition, as well as two CDs of the DVD content, two limited-edition guitar picks, a souvenir backstage pass, and exclusive slipcase packaging.
+The CDs are only available in the deluxe edition set.
+The guitar picks have Alex Lifeson's and Geddy Lee's signatures printed on them, and come in red, yellow, and black colors, which are random in packages.

 To reduce overlap with the band's 2003 release Rush in Rio, eight songs were cut from both DVD versions: "Bravado", "YYZ", "The Trees", "One Little Victory", "Secret Touch", "Red Sector A", "La Villa Strangiato", and By-Tor and the Snow Dog".
 The audio CDs in the deluxe version present the shortened set-list as well.
 Five of the deleted songs were later released: